 A person being nice doesn’t mean that they’re into you

 I know it might sound crazy, but a person being nice to you doesn’t mean they want to get into bed with you.
-I get it, you might not be used to it, your toxic masculinity has got you used to understanding “you prick” as a form of flirting, so when someone is actually just nice you think that they’re all over you.
+I get it, you might not be used to it, your toxic masculinity has got you used to understanding “you prick” as a form of flirtation, so when someone is actually just nice you think that they’re all over you.
 Breaking news: they’re probably not.
 They’re just being normal and if you don’t get that, you need to check yourself out.

 Leave the savior complex at the door